babelfish-for-postgresql/babelfish_project_website/_usage/interoperability.md

 - When the PostgreSQL connection also modifies the Babelfish-created tables or performs DDL to modify such objects, then also transactional semantics aspects will apply.

 - A more complex scenario is when a PostgreSQL connection executes a T-SQL procedure (either directly or via a PostgreSQL procedure), or modifies a Babelfish-created table which has a Babelfish-created trigger.
 The resulting semantics should be carefully validated by the Babelfish user.

-- DMS Migration.
-Customer uses the PostgreSQL endpoint versus the Babelfish endpoint for high performance migration.
-It’s not clear how data type differences like `DATETIME2(7)` would map.

 ## Interoperability Examples